What is Form W-3?

 Conclusion

+As a small business owner, tax season can feel overwhelming with all the different forms you need to fill out.
+It's important to understand Form W-3 for accurate reporting of employee wages and taxes to the IRS.
 If you have any employees for your small business, you must submit a Form W-3 to the SSA to summarize your W-2s.
-While it may seem like an intimidating process, completing this form will allow you to remain compliant and avoid any potential penalties from the IRS.
+While it may seem like an intimidating process, completing this form will allow you to remain compliant and avoid any potential penalties.

-If you need help, we recommend contacting your tax professional, CPA, or other financial professional to help you fill out W-2 and W-3 Forms.
+PeopleKeep doesn’t provide tax or legal advice or tax services.
+If you need additional help, you should contact a tax professional, CPA, or other financial professional to help you fill out W-2 and W-3 Forms.

 Chase Charaba